Crugie

-Crugie (born Christopher Riccio) is an American-born guitarist, singer-songwriter and visual artist from Princeton, NJ.
-He is known for his ‘90s Hoboken, NJ rock band Cycomotogoat, his work on the John Popper (of Blues Traveler) solo album Zygote, and his co-starring role in the Cory McAbee film Stingray Sam.
-He now lives in New York and is half of the songwriting and recording duo Super User Friendly.
+Crugie (born Christopher Riccio) is a Princeton, NJ-bred guitarist, singer-songwriter, and visual artist who worked in the '90s Hoboken rock scene fronting Cycomotogoat, wrote and co-wrote songs on John Popper's solo album Zygote, and co-starred in Cory McAbee's cult sci-fi film Stingray Sam.
+He currently produces music as half of the NY songwriting duo Super User Friendly.

 Career

 Crugie formed punk band The Disturbed in 1981 in Princeton, NJ with drummer "Stroller" Ben White and bass player Dave Wilder.
 The band played at local high schools, Princeton University eating clubs, Maxwell's in Hoboken, CBGB in New York, and the Princeton "Teen Cafe."
 After graduating from high school in 1986, the band moved to Providence, RI and played local clubs like Rocket.
 They released the 8-song EP Totalled Volvo in 1987.
 Kirk Dominguez of the punk fanzine Flipside said of the record "These Disturbed lads pound out inspiring pop punk-a-billy in a very unpretentious [way]."
 Pat Fear of the band White Flag wrote "Fun smart alec surf punk by some fun, smart ass surfy kids."
 In March 2022, a song from Totalled Volvo was played on the BBC Radio 6 Music program The Collection.
 The album was chosen for the episode by DJ and electronic musician LCY from the late BBC DJ John Peel's home music collection containing "tens of thousands of records."

 In 1988, Crugie co-created the power trio the Bah Gah Brothers with drummer Sanjay Khanna and The Disturbed bass player Dave Wilder (who later co-wrote songs and played with Macy Gray).
 After recording initial demos, Wilder departed and was replaced on bass by Dave Ares.
 The Bah Gahs released Is There a Doctor in the Fish?! in 1990.
 The band later became known as Cycomotogoat with Khanna and Dave Maltby (later of Dog Eat Dog) sharing drumming duties until the arrival of Tom Costagliola in 1993.
 The band's 1992 self-titled, self-released EP features guest performances by harmonicist John Popper and violinist Emilio DiZefalo-China of Hoboken, NJ rap rock group Sweet Lizard Illtet.
 Cycomotogoat signed with Sector 2 Records and released Alkaline in 1994.
 The album Braille followed in 1996 on What Are Records? with keyboard player Rob Clores as a full-time band member.
 Cycomotogoat toured with the annual summer festival H.O.R.D.E. from 1993 to 1996.
 Cycomotogoat's home base, known as The Goat Ranch (among other names), was "a self-made studio in Hoboken, NJ.
 The foursome took an abandoned gas station and turned it into an apartment house, complete with a multi-track studio."